rtutin/dash/doc/tor.md

-# TOR SUPPORT IN DASH CORE
+# TOR SUPPORT IN 2CH CORE

 It is possible to run Dash Core as a Tor hidden service, and connect to such services.